Nathan Thrall: "A Day in the Life of Abed Salama"

 In March 2021, The New York Review of Books published Thrall's piece, "A Day in the Life of Abed Salama: One man's quest to find his son lays bare the reality of Palestinian life under Israeli rule," together with an animated trailer.
 The article was covered in The Washington Post, Foreign Policy, The American Prospect, Jewish Currents, European publications, the Israeli newspaper Haaretz, a podcast episode hosted by New York Times columnist Peter Beinart, and a two-part, forty-minute segment on Democracy Now!
 Longreads called it "an astonishing feat of reporting" and named it a Best Feature of 2021.

 Thrall went on to write a non-fiction book based on the article, completing the work with the help of New York Bard College, which awarded Thrall a writing fellowship.
-The college invited him to teach a course and Thrall proposed one on Israeli apartheid which he gave for Spring 2023.
+The college invited him to teach a course and Thrall proposed one on Israeli apartheid which he gave for the spring of 2023.

 A Day in the Life of Abed Salama-Anatomy of a Jerusalem Tragedy was published on October 3, 2023 by Metropolitan Books.